vb-consulting/Norm.net/Documentation/reference/extension-methods.md

     .Execute("select delete_inactive_customers()");
 ```

-- Since `Execute` also retruns the current instance `AsText` may be used in a chain of commands.
+- Since `Execute` also returns the current instance, `AsText` may be used in a chain of commands.

 - So, in the example, `AsText` makes sense: